Helium compounds: Predicted ions

 HHeNH is predicted to have a C3v symmetry and a H-He bond length of 0.768 Å and He-N 1.830.
 The energy barrier against decomposition to ammonium is 19.1 kJ/mol with an energy release of 563.4 kJ/mol.
-Decomposition to hydrohelium ion and ammonium releases 126.2 kJ/mol.
+Cleavage to helium hydride ion and ammonia is predicted to be endothermic, requiring 126.2 kJ/mol.

 Discredited or unlikely observations

 Numerous researchers attempted to create chemical compounds of helium in the early part of the twentieth century.

 In 1895 L. Troost and L. Ouvrard believed they had witnessed a reaction between magnesium vapour and helium (and also argon) due to the spectrum of helium disappearing from the tube they were passing it through.
 In 1906, W. Ternant Cooke claimed to have noticed a reaction of helium with cadmium or mercury vapour by observing an increase in the density of the vapour.
 Zinc vapour did not react with helium.

 J. J. Manley claimed to have found gaseous mercury helide HeHg in 1925 HgHe10; publishing the results in Nature, but then had trouble finding a stable composition, and eventually gave up.

 Between 1925 and 1940 in Buenos Aires, Horacio Damianovich studied various metal–helium combinations including beryllium (BeHe), iron (FeHe), palladium (PdHe), platinum (Pt3He), bismuth, and uranium.
 To make these substances, electrical discharges impacted helium into the surface of the metal.
 Later these were demoted from the status of compounds, to that of alloys.

 Platinum helide, Pt3He was discredited by J. G. Waller in 1960.

 Palladium helide, PdHe is formed from tritium decay in palladium tritide, the helium (3He) is retained in the solid as a solution.